 Back in the factories powerful chronic medication was prescribed and I had two brain scans due to asthma attacks in that torrid period.
 My asthma got unbearable by the seventh year.
 One fine day, I was shocked to google and find out that ‘medicines meant for fatal patients’ were the latest in my list of prescriptions.

 I had never felt weaker in my entire life.
 I was 28 and was a slave to medicines every day, the side effects of which had caused havoc.
 My days passed in a trance due to the headlessness and breathlessness caused by asthma.
-I told myself, there are better ways of dying.

-Then I took a decision that changed my life.
+I told myself, there are better ways of dying and took a decision that changed my life.

 On 8th January, 2014 in a conservative Indian household, without telling anyone and armed with some sixteen thousand rupees I boarded a train to Delhi.
-I spent fifty-five days in total in that meagre amount first recuperating in Rishikesh and then in the snowy Himalaya.
+I managed to travel for almost two months in that meagre amount recuperating in Rishikesh and then backpacking across the snowy Himalayas.
 I knew I would survive.
 I called my parents and told them I wasn’t coming home.

 I have been on the road ever since.
 I have slow travelled my way across 24+ states in India and 4+ countries and endeavour to keep exploring this wonderful world in the years to come.

 I travel solo on a strict budget and prefer keeping my carbon footprint low by walking/using local transport/hitchhiking, to the extent possible.
 I prefer staying in homestays located in the midst of nature that enable me to live as a local.
 I try to use as much local help as possible, ‘the goodness of strangers’ as I like to call it.
 Fixed itineraries don’t appeal to me and I normally keep travel plans flexible.
 I travel responsibly; avoid drinking bottled water and carry all the disposable waste with me on my travels.